The Value of Cloud Migration

 At the top of the list is the ability to increase productivity and decrease costs.
 Companies that are investing in cloud services are generating more value per employee than those that are not.

-Well, for a start, your team can rely on your cloud provider to keep the lights on, meaning they can be less concerned with potential downtime and more involved in strategic, value-driving initiatives for the business.
+Well, for a start, you can rely on your cloud provider to keep the lights on, meaning your IT team can be less concerned with potential downtime and more involved in strategic, value-driving initiatives for the business.

 2. Adoption of New Technologies